lordyersinia/MeadMates/Projects/Feather's Traditional Mead.md

 19:04 fermentation start

 ## Day 1
 Checked the carboy in the morning before work and there were bubbles passing through the air lock at a rate of ~ 1 bubble per 3 seconds.
 At lunch I removed the air lock and degassed the carboy for no more than 10min.
 A good amount of gas was released and nothing spilled over.
 Gas seemes to be steadily released from the air lock.
 The color of the must had become more turbid.
-The second degas of the day released more than the first today.
+The second degas of the day released more than the first.

-I feel like that was a lot of gas released so I will do a Sg reading tomorrow.
+I feel like that was a lot of gas released so I will do a SG reading tomorrow.

 ## Day 2
 Degassed at 12:13 until there was no more pressure after shaking.
+The amount of gas released felt about the same as yesterday.
 I will wait to take another SG reading until Day 7.
+Per [[TDS_GoFerm.pdf]] i think we passed the peak CO2 production.
+Should expect less CO2 when degassing tomorrow.
+Second degass at 22:43.

+## Day 3
+Degassed at lunch 12:21.
+No significant changes.
+I feel like there was less CO2 produced this time.
+It is starting to smell more acidic.
+Second degass today at 23:25

+## Day 4
+12:30 degassed at lunch.
+I have noticed a small white biomass as I shake the container.
+I will monitor it.
+If it gets big enough I will attempt to remove it from the carboy.
+23:12 degassed.
+The smell is getting more like wine.

+## Day 5
+12:32 degassed at lunch.
+The white biomass is getting more distinct.
+It is no larger than a dime at the moment.
+Forgot to degass at night.

+## Day 6
+I will begin degassing once a day.
+Partly due to time constraints.
+17:17 degassed.

+## Day 7
+Degassed at 22:40
+SG 1.024      ~ 10.1% ABV
+This is the 1/3 sugar level, so much longer after this point will produce a more dry mead. pH 3
+Temp  20.7 C
+I did a taste test and it is drinkable!
+I think I should let it ferment a few more days, then I will start to stablize and preserve the Mead.

+## Day 8
+Let rest today.

+## Day 9
+Gentle swirling to release gas 20:42

+## Day 10
+Mix and take another reading of SG.
+SG 1.008   ~12.2% ABV
+pH 3
+Began Stabilization with 1 Campden Tablet and half a teaspoon of potassium sorbate to the carboy.
+Mixed, then placed in the fridge to cold crash.
+18:57